CZ-NIC/knot-resolver/modules/policy/README.rst

-.. _mod-block:
+.. _mod-policy:

-Query blocking
+Query policies
 --------------

-This module can block queries (and subrequests) based on user-defined policies.
+This module can block, rewrite, or alter queries based on user-defined policies.
 By default, it blocks queries to reverse lookups in private subnets as per :rfc:`1918`, :rfc:`5735` and :rfc:`5737`.
 You can however extend it to deflect `Slow drip DNS attacks <https://blog.secure64.com/?p=377>`_ for example, or gray-list resolution of misbehaving zones.
+It supports a subset of the ISC RPZ_ format.

 There are two policies implemented: